brown-band/website/pages/scripts/2021-2022/spring/st-lawrence.md

 Ladies and gentlemen, friends and alumni, presenting an organization that came here to play hockey and break ankles, and just ran out of hockey, it’s the Brown University “Dunking on the Olds” BAND!!!!

 We’re thrilled to welcome a hockey team from that most prestigious of towns, birthplace of the great bard William Shakespeare himself… oh wait you’re in Bradford upon Avon, not Stratford.
-And you're a college in America, not a high school in England.
+And you’re a college in America, not a high school in England.
 And the game’s over.
-We "regret" the “error.”\
+We “regret” the “error.”\
 Goodbye to a hockey team from an extremely average town somewhere in, like, the north or something.
 Whatever, who cares.\
 Bid bye-bye to the boring bros from Bradford and behold as the Band bisits ba bore binteresting bown in the borth and blays Bskating Bup to Soston. :sd[long pause] uh…